xster/flutter-wiki/Building-a-web-application-with-Flutter.md

 > [✓] Connected device (1 available)
 ```

 `flutter run` will launch the application using the development compiler in a Chrome browser.
-The name of the web "device" is currently "web", but this doesn't need to be specified if there are no other devices attached.
+The name of the web "device" is currently "chrome", but this doesn't need to be specified if there are no other devices attached.

 ```
-$ flutter run -d web
+$ flutter run -d chrome
 > Running "flutter pub get" in hello_world...
 0.4s
 > Compiling lib/main.dart for the Web...
 1.0s
 >